What trials may life lay on those who’ve loved

 And languished in the summer of their years?

-Soon fall to earth amidst a thousand tears.
+Soon falls to earth amid a flood of tears.

-Fade like the dying of a billion stars
+Fade like the dying of ten thousand stars

 As dawning drowns them in an astral sea.